dotlang/language/README.md

 ```
 type DoW := SAT | SUN | ...
 ```
+- Note that types inside a union type must not completely overlap (e.g. `Shape | Circle`) is not a valid type.

 ### Custom Types
 You can use `type` to define new type based on an existing type.